Children's drawing cake

 Unleash your children’s creativity on the FunCakes frosty sheets with the FunColours brush food pens.
 Stick this on a freshly baked cake and enjoy a nice creative baking afternoon with the kids.

-What you need to make children's drawing cake:
+What you need to make your children's drawing cake:

 - 400 g FunCakes Mix for Sponge Cake Deluxe